English Department/Writing Program Internships: Summer 2019

 Editorial Internship at Maven Pictures.

 Maven Pictures is a successful film development and production company in New York City.
 The internship mainly involves reading and judging submissions and proposals for new screenplays, with some assistance to office staff.
-In addition to strong reading and writing skills, applicants should show an active interest in cinema and screenwriting.
+In addition to strong reading and writing skills, applicants should show an active interest in a career path in cinema and screenwriting.
 Open to current sophomores, juniors, and seniors.